Finding Justice . Achieving Results

 Medstar Georgetown and George Washington Hospital

-Have you recently requested your personal medical records from Medstar Georgetown University Hospital or The George Washington University Hospital?
-Mehri & Skalet has filed a class action complaint against these two Washington, DC area hospitals for charging and collecting from their patients illegal and grossly excessive fees for copies of personal medical records.
-Under federal law, hospitals may only charge a patient for the actual costs of labor to make the copies and the paper or electronic media on which the records are provided.
+Have you recently requested copies of your personal medical records from a hospital or health care provider?
+Mehri & Skalet has filed a class action complaint against two Washington, DC area hospitals, George Washington and Georgetown, alleging that they overcharged their patients.
+Under state and federal law, hospitals may only assess reasonable charges, which federal law limits to the cost of making copies.
 No per-page, search, or retrieval fees may be charged.